 Price is always a concern when choosing a flooring material.
-In the bedroom. the price of the floor has to be offset by the necessities of the space.
+In the bedroom, the price of the floor has to be offset by the necessities of the space.
 These include factors such as comfort, beauty, and the way the floor feels beneath your feet.
-Luckily, there are a variety of economically priced flooring materials which can fulfill the requirements of this serene setting.
+Luckily, there are a variety of economically priced flooring materials that can fulfill the requirements of this serene setting.

 Cost Effective Vinyl Bedroom Flooring